Haka performed by non-New Zealand sports teams: Arizona Wildcats

 From 2009 the University of Arizona Arizona Wildcats, which has a large number of Polynesian student-athletes, performed the "Ka Mate" haka, but this ceased in 2018 after being criticised as inappropriate and disrespectful.

 Munster Rugby

-During a celebration match against the All Blacks on 18 November 2008 to commemorate the opening of their new stadium at Thomond Park, a haka was performed by four members of Irish provincial rugby team Munster.
-Former New Zealand Maori captain Rua Tipoki, former All Black Doug Howlett, former New Zealand sevens player Lifeimi Mafi and former Marlborough player Jerry Manning fronted the All Blacks, who replied with their own haka.
+During a celebration match against the All Blacks on 18 November 2008 to commemorate the opening of their new stadium at Thomond Park, the Ka Mate haka was performed by four members of Irish provincial rugby team Munster.
+Former New Zealand Māori captain Rua Tipoki, former All Black Doug Howlett, former New Zealand sevens player Lifeimi Mafi and former Marlborough player Jerry Manning fronted the All Blacks, who replied with their own haka.